 As a general rule, some financial experts recommend aiming for a credit utilization rate that’s no higher than 30 percent.

-Thirty percent or less indicates you have a good handle on your finances.
+30 percent or less may indicate you have a good handle on your finances.
 You aren’t maxing out credit cards, and you’re making at least the minimum payments on revolving accounts.
-As a result, lenders may be less likely to flag you as a risk if they have visibility into your ratio.
+As a result, financial institutions may be less likely to flag you as a risk if they have visibility into your ratio.

 Note that 30 percent is the maximum threshold and not the goal.
 The lower you come under 30 percent, the more likely you may be able to impact your credit.

 Lower is generally better.
-But the truth is, there is no ideal credit utilization ratio that will instantly reverse bad credit or tank an excellent score.
+But the truth is, there is no ideal credit utilization ratio that will instantly reverse bad credit.
 This ratio is just one factor affecting your credit.
 Credit scoring models weigh your credit utilization ratio against other factors to generate your score.

 What is a Credit Score, Anyway?

 A credit score is a numerical representation of how well you manage credit, among other things.
 Your score, along with your credit report, are a record of your performance as a borrower.

 Some banks, lenders, and other financial organizations may use it to gauge the risk they might face if they were to lend you money.

 A high score may suggest that you’re more likely to pay back a loan or personal line of credit on time without issues.
 A low score, on the other hand, may indicate that you’ll struggle paying back a loan.